m8ryx/geotrocities/README.md

 - Using the blueprint microservice-http-endpoint-python -

-### Lambda function ideas
+### Lambda function

-- get_clicks - return how many clicks have been received in total
+- get_button_clicks - return how many clicks have been received in total
 - read dynamo and get a count

 ## SES